-A density bonus of one (1) dwelling unit for each affordable housing unit or senior citizen unit may be awarded, up to a total of a fifty percent (50%) density increase.

-- a.
-Affordable housing units shall remain affordable as rental to individuals or families having up to eighty percent (80%) of Area Median Income (AMI) and for purchase by individuals and families having a moderate income up to one hundred twenty (120%) of AMI, and which is offered according to the rent requirements under such subsidy guidelines for a period of at least fifty (50) years.
-Affordable housing that is subsidized by the federal or State governments shall meet all requirements associated with such support. - b.
-The senior units shall remain dedicated to such persons for fifty (50)(50) years or more. - c.
+1. Incentive 1: A density bonus of one (1) dwelling unit for each affordable housing unit or senior citizen unit may be awarded, up to a total of a fifty percent (50%) density increase. - a.
+Affordable housing units shall remain affordable to individuals or families having up to eight percent (80%) of Area Median Income (AMI) and by individuals and families having a moderate income up to one hundred twenty (120%) of AMI, and which is offered according to the rent requirements under such subsidy guidelines for a period of at least fifty (50) years. - b.
+The senior units shall remain dedicated to such persons for fifty (50) years or more. - c.
 The density bonus units may be in the form of a single-family, two-family, three or four-plex structures, or other multifamily residential structures as may be allowed in the zoning district. - e.
-All other siting, environmental protections, building design, parking, and other requirements of this Zoning Law and Chapter 202 of the Town Code (Subdivision of Land) shall be met.
+All other siting, environmental protections, building design, parking, and other requirements of this Zoning Law and Chapter 202 of the Town Code (Subdivision of Land) shall be met. - f.

-f.
 Affordable housing bonus units shall be compatible with the design of the remaining units in terms of appearance, materials, and finish quality.
 They shall be mixed with, and not clustered together or segregated in any way from market-rate units.
 If the development contains a phasing plan, the phasing plan shall provide for the development of affordable units concurrently with the market-rate units.
 No phasing plan shall provide for affordable units built as the last units in a housing development utilizing density bonuses.